waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Strategic Journal

 ## I. Core Principles & Lessons Learned
 - **Progression over Perfection:** The main goal is to move forward.
-Don't get bogged down by optional side content or dead ends.
-If a path requires an item I don't have (like Cut), note it and move on.
+If a path is blocked, note it and find another way.
-- **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it with one or two actions, and if it fails, immediately pivot to a new hypothesis.
+- **Hypothesize, Test, Pivot:** When stuck, form a hypothesis, test it, and if it fails, immediately pivot.
 Do not repeat failed actions.
-- **Systematic Exploration (When Stuck):** If the main path is unclear, use agents like `unseen_tile_navigator_agent` to explore methodically rather than wandering randomly.
+- **Trust the Game State:** The game data (map connections, reachability) is the source of truth.
+My spatial reasoning can be flawed.
-- **Mark Everything:** Diligently mark defeated trainers, used warps, key items, and especially one-way paths or traps.
+- **Mark Everything & Use Your Markers:** Diligently mark key locations, and more importantly, *trust* the warnings you set for yourself.

 ## II.
 Game Mechanics & Battle Intel
 - **Type Matchups (Verified):**